mongodb/docs/mongodb/source/administration/monitoring.rst

      db.locks.find( { _id : "balancer" } )

-Ensure that this lock isn't stale.
+Ensure that this lock is being used and hasn't become stale.

 TODO figure out how to move forward with this.